videomorph-dev/videomorph/README.md

 You should install these programs and libraries for VideoMorph to work properly.

-On Windows systems you also need:
+On Windows systems you'll also need:

  - [setuptools](https://pypi.python.org/pypi/setuptools)

 ## Installation

-To install the application from the source file (TAR.GZ format package) on a GNU/Linux system, open a terminal and type this:
+To install the application from the source file (`TAR.GZ` format package) on a GNU/Linux system, open a command-line and type this:

 ```console
 $ tar -xvf videomorph-x.x.tar.gz